 Thick cuts of ribeye and the ample fat content allow this cut of steak to be a little more forgiving to being cooked longer or even past a medium temperature.
 Try cooking classes in Chicago to learn more about cooking meat to temperature.
 The composition also makes it versatile for different cooking methods.
 Ribeyes can be grilled, boiled, pan-seared and more without the cut becoming dry or chewy.

-Porterhouse steaks are often referred to as T-bone steaks.
+Porterhouse steaks are often referred to as T-bone steaks, though porterhouse vs. T-bone is larger.
 This cut of steak comes from the lower rib section and is actually a combination of a tenderloin and a strip steak separated by a T-shaped bone.
 So, with a porterhouse, you’re actually getting two cuts of steak in one, making it one of the most expensive steak cuts whether you order it at a restaurant or buy it to cook at home.

 How to Cook It